 When to ClimbKaylor Knob can be climbed nearly all year round.
 Autumn colors reach their peak in mid to late October.
 The heat, haze, and humidity are at their worst in July and August; the best time for a summer hike is early in the morning.

-Massanutten South Trail: Hiking should be avoided in the National Forest during a two- to three-week period in late November and early December when it is permissible to hunt deer with modern firearms.
+Massanutten South Trail: Hiking should be avoided in the National Forest during the period in late November when it is permissible to hunt deer with modern firearms.
 In 2013, deer season runs from November 16 through November 30.

 Kaylor Knob Trail: The first half of the trail is closed to hikers from early November to late February for hunting.
 As previously mentioned, the Kaylor Knob Trail is popular with mountain bikers.
 Check the Massanutten Resort website for dates of bike races on the trail.